tylerneylon/math/ml_notes/cs229/cs229hw.md

 ![The first row of quasar spectra data plotted against wavelengths along with the curve resulting from a locally weighted linear regression with
 $\tau = 5.$](images/pr1_5bii.png)

+iii

+In this problem, we repeat part ii, except with the $\tau$ values 1, 10, 100, and 1000.

+The code is similar to the above.
+Here is the graph generated:

+![The first row of quasar spectra data plotted against wavelengths along with the curves resulting from locally weighted linear regressions with
+$\tau = 1, 10, 100,$ and 1000.](images/pr1_5biii.png)

+As $\tau$ increases, the resulting LWLR curve becomes smoother.
+Smaller $\tau$ values allow for more variation at a local level, thus fitting the data more closely, but also enabling wild variations due to noise.